victor-david/restless-converters/README.md

 | SetPreserve | bool | Determines whether the xaml output has **xml:space preserve** added.
 The default is **false**. |
 | IsOutputIndented | bool | Determines whether xaml output is indented.
 When **false**, xaml is all on one long line.
 When **true**, the xaml is broken up into lines, indented, and easier to read.
 The default is **false**. |

+## Paste Handler
+Paste handler provides a way to register controls for custom paste handling.